 When it comes to making purchasing decisions online, customer reviews and testimonials can make or break a sale.
-Launch allows you to build social proof and increase conversions with a uniquely-styled testimonial section built into your homepage.
+Launch allows you to build social proof and increase conversions with the Testimonials section for the homepage.

-Start by selecting a Background style from the dropdown menu (Light or Default) and adding a Heading and Subheadingto your section ("Testimonials" is a good bet, but you can use anything you'd like!).
+Start by selecting a Background style from the dropdown menu (Light or Default) and adding an optional Heading and Subheading for your section.

-Click on a Testimonial block to begin.
-Add the testimonial you want to feature in the Quote field, then put the source in the Source field.
-Input a City, upload an Avatar (the image or icon you're going to use to represent your source) and you're done!
+Click on any Testimonial block to begin.
+Add the testimonial you want to feature in the Quote field, then put the attribution in the Source field.
+Input a City, then upload an Avatar – the image or icon to represent your source.